robfletcher/grails-scaffolding/readme.md

 ## Forms

- * side-by-side display with stacking when viewport <= iPhone
  * put required class (and HTML5 attribute) on the input itself rather than the container
- * darker background with nice highlight effect for focused input (e.g. see tumblr sign up)
  * use data-constraint-range="0..5" etc. so we can enhance and validate inputs based on constraints
  * use size attribute where appropriate
  * required="required" on mandatory fields
- * autofocus - 1st field in error or 1st in form
  * Radio groups for enums (use select when more than x values?)
  * Dates using type="date" with 3-field JS enhanced version?
 Datepicker?